Antipsychotic Drug Use:

 Recommendation for Executive Action

 Comments: In May of 2015, the Department of Health and Human Services (HHS) noted that the agency believes GAO's recommendation is worth pursuing, but that due to the timing of the 2015 update to the National Plan to Address Alzheimer's Disease, inclusion in 2015 was not possible.
-HHS further stated that the GAO recommendation is being considered for inclusion in the 2016 update to the Plan as a part of an expansion of the Centers for Medicare & Medicaid Services' National Partnership to Improve Dementia Care program.
+HHS further stated that the GAO recommendation was being considered for inclusion in the 2016 update to the Plan as a part of an expansion of the Centers for Medicare & Medicaid Services' National Partnership to Improve Dementia Care program.
+However, HHS did not address the recommendation in the August 2016 update.
 Until HHS specifically targets its outreach and education efforts relating to antipsychotic drug use to settings other than nursing homes, older adults living outside of nursing homes, their caregivers, and their clinicians in these settings may not have access to the same resources about alternative approaches to care.

 Recommendation: The Secretary of HHS should expand its outreach and educational efforts aimed at reducing antipsychotic drug use among older adults with dementia to include those residing outside of nursing homes by updating the National Alzheimer's Plan.